 If this is the size of your alarm clock, change it!

 Just like your suitcase, it’s not a good idea to overpack your calendar when you travel.

 Hostels offer all sorts of fun stuff going on.

 Whether that’s activities, tours, events, or classes, take advantage of them!

 It’s great to be prepared, but you’ll get way more out of your trip if you leave some space to grab a spontaneous drink with your new travel buddies.

 Weather update, events, tours, and more!
 This is the chalk board at Ani&Haakien Hostel in Rotterdam.

-The Wow International Hostel in Tainan even has its own honest corner shop.
+The Wow International Hostel in Tainan even has its own legit corner shop.

 What’s next?
 More powerful hostel insights:

 - The different types of hostel room types